Passion (Geri Halliwell album)

 Passion is the third studio album by English singer Geri Halliwell.
 It was released on 6 June 2005 by Innocent Records.

-Two singles were released from the album: "Ride It", was commercially successful.
-It peaked at number two in Russia, number four in UK, reaching number three on the Belgium, Spain and Scotland Charts, and reached number one in Ukraine.
-"Desire", charted at number 22 on the UK Singles Chart.
+Two singles were released from the album: "Ride It", which peaked at number four on the UK Singles Chart and number three on the Spanish and Scottish charts; and "Desire", which charted at number 22 in the UK.

-Although the album was praised for Halliwell's improved voice the album was a commercial disappointment, peaking at number 41 with only 5,432 copies sold and charting for only one week on the UK Albums Chart.
-After one year of release sales reach 10,000 sold in UK.
+The album received mixed reviews from critics and was a commercial disappointment, peaking at number 41 with 5,432 copies sold and charting for only one week on the UK Albums Chart.
+After one year of release, sales had reached 10,000 in the UK.

 Background

 Halliwell wrote many songs between 2001 and 2004 with a number of producers.
-Songs recorded during this period that did not appear on the final album include "Set Me Off", "Turn It On", "Putting on the Bling", "Disco Sister", and a cover version of "100% Pure Love".
-Halliwell also wanted to record the track "Some Girls" (written by Richard X and Hannah Robinson) for the album, but the track was instead given to Rachel Stevens.
+Halliwell wanted to record the track "Some Girls" (written by Richard X and Hannah Robinson) for the album, but the track was instead given to Rachel Stevens.

-At the end of 2004, EMI and Halliwell came to a mutual agreement and changed the focus of the album and the title to Passion, replacing some of the dance songs with ballads, jazz, and electropop songs, including the newly recorded songs "Passion", "Desire", "Surrender Your Groove", "So I Give Up on Love", and the B-side "True Love Never Dies".

 Halliwell described the album as "a journey through a range of extreme emotions from passion and love through to fear and hope".
 According to her, Passion can be seen to chart her development as both a vocalist and songwriter.
-For the singer it has been a matter of "finding out who I am not as much as I what I am.
+For the singer it had been a matter of "finding out who I am not as much as I what I am.
 I think this album catches me at a real transitional point as a songwriter".